For fast acquisition of targets and an easy use sighting system, you can't beat a red-dot sight.

 For a sight that works well on shorter-range shooting (less than 300 yards), the red-dot sight can be a great choice.
 They typically weigh less than a scope and are much better for quick target acquisition.
 Also, there will be no "tube effect" that is typical with a scope (due to the varying eye relief on scopes).
 Basically, a red-dot is much simpler to use but lacks the magnification of a scope.

-If you want some magnification, one option is to get a flip-up magnifier that goes behind your red dot.
-This allows you to quickly magnify your red dot for long distance shots.
+If you want some magnification, one option is to get a flip-to-side magnifier that goes behind your red dot.
+This allows you to flip the magnifier to quickly magnify your red dot for long distance shots.
 Despite that added weight, this is a versatile option that is worth looking into.
+Some red dot sights are available in a kit that includes the magnifier, like the Magnified Red Dot Kit pictured below.

 Best Red-dot Sights for AR-15